rust-lang/rust/src/doc/tarpl/borrow-splitting.md

 }
 ```

-This is pretty plainly dangerous.
-We use transmute to duplicate the slice with
-an *unbounded* lifetime, so that it can be treated as disjoint from the other
-until we unify them when we return.
+This is actually a bit subtle.
+So as to avoid ever making two `&mut`'s to the
+same value, we explicitly construct brand-new slices through raw pointers.

 However more subtle is how iterators that yield mutable references work.
 The iterator trait is defined as follows: